pyeventsourcing/eventsourcing/docs/topics/process.rst

 from an upstream notification log, the ``policy()`` method is called by the ``call_policy()`` method of the ``Process`` class.
-The ``call_policy()`` method wraps the process application's aggregate repository with a wrapper that detects which aggregates are used by the policy.
+The ``call_policy()`` method wraps the process application's aggregate repository with a wrapper that detects which aggregates are used by the policy, and calls the ``policy()`` method with the events and the wrapped repository.
 New aggregates returned by the policy are appended to this list.
-New events are collected by requesting pending events from this list of aggregates.
+New events are collected from this list of aggregates by getting any (and all) pending events.
 The records are then committed atomically with the tracking record.
 Calling ``__save__()`` will avoid the new events being included in this mechanism and will spoil the reliability of the process.
 As a rule, don't ever call the ``__save__()`` method of new or changed aggregates in a process application policy.
+And always use the given ``repository`` to retrieve aggregates, rather than the original process application's repository (``self.repository``) which doesn't detect which aggregates were used when your policy was called.

 Anyway, here's a test for the orders policy, at least the half that responds to a ``Reservation.Created`` event by setting the order as "reserved".
-At least it shows how to test a process application policy that changes an already existing aggregate.
+This test shows how to test a process application policy that should change an already existing aggregate in response to a specific type of event.

 .. code:: python